Dr. Martin Luther King, Jr.

 From Stanford University, this site includes audio recordings of Dr. King.

-Includes King’s Nobel lecture and acceptance speech when he accepted the Nobel Peace prize in 1964.
+Includes King’s Nobel lecture and acceptance speech when he won the Nobel Peace Prize in 1964.